RobHolme/HL7-Powershell-Module/readme.md

 * Linux: https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x
 * Windows: https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x
 * MacOS: https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x
 1. Open a command console, navigate to the root folder of this solution (containing hl7tools.csproj).
-Run the following build command:
+Run the following commands to build the release and publish to the /module/lib folder:

+`dotnet publish --configuration release --framework netstandard2.0 --output .\module\hl7tools\lib\netstandard2.0\`

-`dotnet build --configuration Release`
+`dotnet publish --configuration release --framework net48 --output .\module\hl7tools\lib\net48\`

+(or run the .\publish.cmd batch file)

-3. The build process will copy each version of hl7tools.dll to subfolders of `module\hl7tools\lib\`.
+2. The build process will copy each version of hl7tools.dll to subfolders of `module\hl7tools\lib\`.
 The contents of the `\module\hl7tools` folder will contain the Powershell Module.
-4. Move the `\module\hl7tools` folder to your Powershell Module Path (query the path from the environment variable by running `$env:PSModulePath` from a powershell console).
+3. Move the `\module\hl7tools` folder to your Powershell Module Path (query the path from the environment variable by running `$env:PSModulePath` from a powershell console).
 Restart powershell.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.

 # CmdLet Usage
 ## Select-HL7Item